nickbrandt/GitLab/doc/topics/autodevops/stages.md

   enabled: true
 ```

-The default policy deployed by the auto deploy pipeline will allow
+The default policy deployed by the Auto Deploy pipeline allows
-traffic within a local namespace and from the `gitlab-managed-apps`
+traffic within a local namespace, and from the `gitlab-managed-apps`
 namespace.
-All other inbound connection will be blocked.
+All other inbound connections are blocked.
 Outbound
 traffic (for example, to the Internet) is not affected by the default policy.

 You can also provide a custom [policy specification](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.16/#networkpolicyspec-v1-networking-k8s-io)
-via the `.gitlab/auto-deploy-values.yaml` file, for example:
+in the `.gitlab/auto-deploy-values.yaml` file, for example:

 ```yaml
 networkPolicy: